Hydrodynamic Ratchet for Tracer Transport in a Soft Microchannel: A Detailed Analysis: NUMERICAL RESULTS

-Next, we study the variation of the ratcheting speed with external forcing parameter, that is, frequency $\omega$.
-In Fig.(\ref{fig:3}), we show the variation of ratcheting speed $\langle v \rangle$ with the frequency $\omega$ of the surface undulations.
+Next, we investigate the variation of the ratcheting speed with the external forcing parameter, specifically the frequency $\omega$ to the square of which is proportional to the non-equilibrium energy input to the ratcheting tracer particle.
+In Fig.~\ref{fig:3}, we show the variation of ratcheting speed $\langle u_p \rangle$ (mean velocity along the axis of the channel) with the frequency $\omega$ of the surface undulations.
 The simulation parameters used are: $R_0 = 10~\mu\text{m},~ v_{\text{slip}} = 1.0~\mu\text{m s}^{-1},~ \lambda = 1.0~\mu\text{m},~ \phi = -\pi/2,~ D_0 = 1.0~\mu\text{m}^2\text{ s}^{-1}$.
-We find that the ratcheting speed increases with the increase in frequency of undulations.
+We find that the ratcheting speed (mean axial velocity) increases with increasing undulation frequency.
 In this analysis, the angular frequency $\omega$ is varied from 0 to 75 rad/sec.
-We chose this range because exceeding this limit would cause the $\omega$ dependent terms, specifically the surface undulation amplitude and the first-order velocity correction $u_1$ eqs.(\ref{eq:31}) and (\ref{eq:63}) to become too large, thereby violating the assumptions of the perturbation method.
-A note about the condition for ratcheting is in place here.
+We chose this range because exceeding this limit would cause the $\omega$ dependent terms, specifically the surface undulation amplitude and the first-order velocity correction $u_1$ in Eq.~\ref{eq:31} and \ref{eq:63} to become too large, violating the assumptions of the perturbation method.

+Here, a note on the condition for ratcheting is in order.
 The condition of ratcheting is that the diffusive length of the tracer particle, that is, the distance covered by the tracer particle in one time period of oscillation, should be of the order of the wavelength of undulations.
 This condition on the parameters $\omega$, $k$, and $D_0$ translates into $\omega \sim k^2 D_0$, where the exact formula depends on the details of the symmetry-broken waveform.
-Thus, $\omega$ and $\lambda$ follow an inverse relationship for the ratcheting, meaning the ratcheting speed decreases with an increase in $\omega$ but increases with an increase in $\lambda$.
-In Fig.(\ref{fig:4}), we show the variation of ratcheting speed $\langle v \rangle$ with diffusivity $D_0$ of the tracer particle.
-The simulation parameters used are: $R_0 = 10~\mu\text{m},~ v_{\text{slip}} = 1.0~\mu\text{m s}^{-1},~ \lambda = 1.0~\mu\text{m},~ \phi = -\pi/2,~ \omega = 70~\text{rad s}^{-1}$.
-We find that the ratcheting first increases and then the ratcheting speed becomes practically constant for a large range of diffusivity values.
+The $\omega$ and $\lambda$ follow an inverse relationship for the ratcheting to happen effectively, and one of them is a free parameter for a given $D_0$.
+While setting the ratcheting parameters, we have been guided by this simple principle.